-Costs or savings for each category of insurer resulting from the benefit mandate (Section 3(e)) For privately insured individuals, health insurance premiums are estimated to increase by approximately 0.03% to 0.06% depending on their coverage segment.
-The greatest impact, as measured by percentage change is estimated to be on the small-group HMO segment (see Table A).
+8. Costs or savings for each category of insurer resulting from the benefit mandate (Section 3(e)) For privately insured individuals, health insurance premiums will increase by approximately 0.05% to 0.09%, depending on their coverage segment.
+As previously mentioned, the greatest impact is estimated to be on the small-group HMO segment (see Table A).
 Given that the small-group market is not currently offering the option to purchase hearing aid coverage as a benefit, this impact may be explained by the effects of increased coverage rates (from 0% coverage to 100% coverage).
-In the large-group market, the increase in coverage rates would increase from 10% to 100%, and the resulting premium impact would range from 0.03% to 0.05%.
-In terms of PMPM, the increase in premiums for the large group market is estimated to be approximately \$0.11.
+In the large-group market, the increase in coverage rates will increase from 10% to 100%, and the resulting premium impact is will range from 0.05% to 0.08%.